abalakersky/cf-ansible-elk/README.md

 ### Step by Step instructions

 1. create a bucket to store files
-2. Add bucket policy allowing access to files via HTTP and replace examplebucket with the name of your bucket:
+2. Add bucket policy allowing access to files via HTTP and replace the word `examplebucket` with the name of your bucket:
 ```
 {
   "Version":"2012-10-17",